 Why Companies Lose Parents After Leave

 And there are real risks.
 Lean In author Cheryl Sandberg wrote that when it comes to balancing working and parenting, 43% of women saw opting out as a better option than continuing to work, and have chosen to do so…at least temporarily.
 The study cited in the Times article said 61% of women who chose to opt out did so specifically because of family responsibilities.

 That’s potentially costly when you consider the numbers.
-There are 34 million families with young children in the U.S., according to the Bureau of Labor Statistics.
-That’s a large swath of your workforce.
-Just as important, the number of new mothers over age 30 is on the rise, says the CDC.
+Of the 34-million families with young children in this country, 90% have at least one parent in the workforce.
+That’s 30- to 60-million employees at stake.
+Just as important, the number of new mothers and fathers over age 30 is on the rise, says the CDC.
 That puts new moms in the important, mid-career category that can be costly (in knowledge and replacement) for employers to lose.

-“Ensuring that we have the right leaders for the organizations of tomorrow is not just about finding new talent,” wrote Bright Horizons Director of Leadership and Professional Development Elisa Vincent recently.
+“Ensuring that we have the right leaders for the organizations of tomorrow is not just about finding new talent,” wrote Bright Horizons Director of Leadership and Professional Development Elisa Vincent not long ago.
 “It also fixes the leaks in talent pipelines.
 Loss of talent – particularly female talent – can be a huge leak.”

 Unquestionably, plugging that leak starts with benefits that help parents come back after leave.
 But just as important is a map – a well-worn trail showing how it’s done.
 So what exactly can you do to avoid that leak?

 Communicating with employees during the expectant- and new-parent phases reminds people they’re still a valued part of the work community.
 It also says that you’re eager to have them back.
 Such communications should be built into your leave procedures.
 A new program we’ve just introduced for clients touches base with employees at several intervals from pregnancy to first year, and provides special websites just for parents in those stages